 Great Valley High School

-Rationale: In order to be successful in AP Psychology, students need to complete the reading assignments in a thorough and timely manner.
+Course Philosophy and Rationale: In order to be successful in AP Psychology, students need to complete the reading assignments in a thorough and timely manner.
 It is critical that students come to class prepared to discuss the readings and ask any questions that they may have.
 Also, the ability to correctly define and apply vocabulary terms plays a major role in the AP exam.
 Students can expect to take a Unit 1 assessment within the first week of school.

 AP Psychology Course Syllabus